Honolulu Lu

-Honolulu Lu is a 1941 American musical film directed by Charles Barton and written by Eliot Gibbons.
+Honolulu Lu is a 1941 American musical comedy film directed by Charles Barton and written by Eliot Gibbons.
 The film stars Lupe Vélez, Bruce Bennett, Leo Carrillo, Marjorie Gateson, Don Beddoe and Forrest Tucker.
 The film was released December 11, 1941, by Columbia Pictures.

-Plot
+Synopsis

 In Hawaii, Consuelo Cordoba (Lupe Vélez) is a risque nightclub act and due to her involvement with a group of sailors becomes a beauty queen.